AdobeDocs/experience-platform.en/help/sources/tutorials/api/monitor.md

 ## Getting started

-This tutorial requires you to have access to a valid dataflow, as well as information regarding its flow ID.
-If you do not have this information, select your connector of choice from the [sources overview](../../home.md) and follow the steps outlined before attempting this tutorial.
+This tutorial requires you to have the ID value of a valid dataflow.
+If you do not have a valid dataflow ID, select your connector of choice from the [sources overview](../../home.md) and follow the steps outlined before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform: